JahsperH/Challenge1/README.md

 ## Usage

-This wbsite can be used to advertise a company that markets your social profiles.
+This website can be used to advertise a company that markets your social profiles.

 ## Credits